Unboxed-Software/solana-course/content/local-setup.md

 - `Keypair Path` - the keypair path used when running Solana CLI subcommands
 - `Commitment` - provides a measure of the network confirmation and describes how finalized a block is at that point in time

-You can change your Solana CLI config by using the `solana config set` command followed by the setting you want to update.
+You can change your Solana CLI configuration at any time by using the `solana config set` command followed by the setting you want to update.

 The most common change will be to the cluster you are targeting.
 Use the `solana config set --url` command to change the `RPC URL`.